 This protocol is for the supply and administration of COVID-19 mRNA vaccines to individuals aged 18 years and over in accordance with the national COVID-19 vaccination programme.
-This protocol only allows administration during or in anticipation of COVID-19 pandemic where the disease represents a serious risk or potentially serious risk to human health.

-This protocol is for the supply and administration of COVID-19 mRNA vaccines to individuals aged 18 years and over by appropriately trained persons in accordance with regulation 247A of the Human Medicines Regulation 2012, as inserted by The Human Medicines (Coronavirus and Influenza) (Amendment) Regulations 2020
+This protocol is for the supply and administration of COVID-19 mRNA vaccines by appropriately trained persons in accordance with regulation 247A of the Human Medicines Regulations 2012.